newamericafoundation/newamericafoundation.github.io/assets/README.md

-This is the prototype site for GSSP.
+This is the prototype site for the assets report.
 This includes the entire bootstrap library.